teejavus/faqentersurrogate/docs/userguide.markdown

 ![Alt text](assets/login/06_easymode.png)

     1. This is the Easy Mode Control - this is the default mode for all new users.
-    2. The on screen arrow (left bottom) helps the user move in front/back/left/right (depending on the orientation of the view)
+    2. The on screen arrow (left bottom) helps the user move in front/back/left/right (depending on the orientation of the view).
-    3. Next to the Arrows, the icon of a walking person toggles the auto-walk (There is no predefined path - auto-walk always walks forward)
+    3. Next to the Arrows, the icon of a walking person toggles the auto-walk.
     4. Right bottom - the icon is for the avatar to jump.
     5. Top Right - there are set of 3 buttons
           *  Emoji (E) - you can tap on the button or press E on your keyboard to trigger this option.